We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Vegetarian or vegan diets

-Anyone over age 14 years and following a vegetarian or vegan diet should consider taking at least
+Anyone over 14 years and following a vegetarian or vegan diet should consider taking at least 2.4 mcg of vitamin B12 daily.

 Another option is to consume more foods containing vitamin B12, such as fortified cereals or nutritional yeast.